IGF-PSD/bozio_wasmer_simulations/docs/index.md

 ## Objectives

 This package is built to quantify different outcomes of employer contributions :

-* Empirically :
+- Empirically :
     - To quantify budget costs (static and "first-round" after application of the employment effects) associated with each reform
     - To estimate employment effects of the reform

-* Theorically :
+- Theoretically :
     - To estimate incentives to increase wages
     - To estimate the impact of adding the "prime de partage de la valeur" to the basis for reducing contributions

 ## Installation